 which should output the list of tools available in that release of Picard.
 When you're done you can shut it down by running

 exit.
-For more detailed instructions on how to use tools inside a Docker container (including mounting a volume to be able to access the filesystem, see this tutorial.
+For more detailed instructions on how to use tools inside a Docker container (including mounting a volume to be able to access the filesystem, see Run GATK in a Docker container.

 Sharing is caring, so let's push your shiny new container image to Dockerhub by running:

 docker push <username>/<repo>:<tag>